plstcharles/thelper/docs/src/user-guide.rst

 By default, these fields do not contain pickled objects directly tied to the framework, meaning any PyTorch installation should be able to open a checkpoint without crashing.
 This also means that a model trained with this framework can be opened and reused in any other framework, as long as you are willing to extract its weights from the checkpoint yourself.
-An example of this procedure is given `further down <#manually-reloading-a-model>`_.
+An example of this procedure is given :ref:`[here] <use-cases#manually-reloading-a-model>`.

 Experimental support for checkpoint creation outside a training session is available through the CLI's ``export`` operation. `See the section above for more information <#export-model>`_.